NoSpawnn/nospawnn.github.io/_posts/2024-07-17-picoctf-FindAndOpen.md

 ![We got it!](/assets/img/picoctf-FindAndOpen9.png)

-That felt like it involved a lot more steps than previous challenges, but it helped me get a bit more familiar with wireshark and I had a lot of fun with this challenge.
+That felt like it involved a lot more steps than previous challenges, but it helped me get a bit more familiar with wireshark and I had a lot of fun with this challenge!